mansura-habiba/duolingo-test-rady/manuscript/chapter2.md

 - Missing articles and small words.
 - Spelling errors due to fast typing.

+### Practice Questions

+The Audio clips are available [here]()

+#### Answer

+1. She went to the library to borrow a book.
+2. The weather today is perfect for a picnic.
+3. They traveled to Paris for their honeymoon.
+4. He enjoys playing the guitar in his free time.
+5. The scientist discovered a new planet.
+6. She baked a delicious chocolate cake.
+7. The conference will take place next Monday.
+8. He was promoted to manager last month.
+9. They watched a fascinating documentary about space.
+10. The child built a sandcastle on the beach.
+11. We need to submit the report by tomorrow.
+12. She bought a beautiful dress for the party.
+13. The teacher explained the lesson very well.
+14. They are planning a road trip across the country.
+15. The cat was sleeping on the sofa.
+16. The museum had an exhibition of ancient artifacts.
+17. She enjoys painting landscapes in her spare time.
+18. The sun is shining brightly today.
+19. He ordered a cup of coffee and a sandwich.
+20. They found a hidden treasure in the cave.
+21. She received a scholarship for her studies.
+22. The hotel had a spectacular view of the ocean.
+23. He fixed the broken chair in the living room.
+24. The baby was laughing joyfully.
+25. We visited a famous castle during our trip.
+26. The students prepared for the final exam.
+27. She wrote a heartfelt letter to her friend.
+28. They planted flowers in the garden.
+29. The restaurant serves the best pizza in town.
+30. He lost his phone at the shopping mall.
+31. The dog was barking loudly at the stranger.
+32. She danced gracefully at the performance.
+33. The airplane landed safely at the airport.
+34. They built a new bridge over the river.
+35. The doctor advised him to rest for a few days.
+36. She found an interesting book at the library.
+37. The mountain was covered with snow.
+38. He completed the marathon in under four hours.
+39. The artist painted a beautiful portrait.
+40. She gave an inspiring speech at the event.
+41. They watched the fireworks from the rooftop.
+42. The river flows gently through the valley.
+43. He was reading a novel by his favorite author.
+44. She attended a yoga class in the morning.
+45. The bakery sells freshly baked bread every day.
+46. He discovered a shortcut to his office.
+47. The football team won the championship.
+48. She enjoyed the concert with her friends.
+49. The hotel offers excellent customer service.
+50. They visited a zoo and saw many exotic animals.

 ---

 ## 5. Write About the Photo